-First, you will have a pre-screening interview by our recruiters.
-Once you have completed the required paperwork, you will have your final interview on the telephone or via SKYPE, if possible, with the nurse manager from the hospital.
+First, you will have a pre-screening interview with our recruiters.
+Once you have completed the required paperwork, you will have your final interview over the telephone or via SKYPE or WhatsApp video.
 You might also be interviewed in person if you apply to attend one of our recruitment events.

 What will I be asked at interview?